PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ![image](./images/fuge-ps.png)

-We can see from this that `fuge` understands that it is managing our webapp and our adder-service.
+We can see from this that `fuge` understands that it is managing our webapp and our adderservice.
 Lets start these up using the `fuge` shell by issuing the `start all` command:

 ![image](./images/fuge-run1.png)